 I used a small-ish ice cream scoop to measure the mixture out onto the trays.
 Even with this though I still ended up with sizes ranging from extra large to petit.
 Next time I'll try piping the mixture.

-Save All In White Whoopie Pies on social network:
+Post a comment to: All In White Whoopie Pies